Date of Award:

 The data revealed small, but statistically significant relationships.
 A positive association existed between higher educational attainment and indication of older appropriate ages to teach children about the consequences of sexual activity and sexually transmitted diseases at school.
 Respondents with higher incomes specified younger ages to teach children about human reproduction at home than did respondents with medium incomes, and respondents with medium incomes indicated younger ages to teach about human reproduction at home than did lower income respondents.
 Two-parent families chose to teach their children about human reproduction at younger ages at school than did single-parent families.
 Single-parent families chose to teach about birth control methods at home at younger ages than did respondents from two-parent families.
 Limitations of the study and recommendations for future research were discussed.

 Dalton, Michael J., "Demographic Influences on Attitudes Toward Adolescent Sexuality in a Rural Wyoming County" (1997).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 2648.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .